DanielObara/DanielObara/README.md

 ## Hi 👋,
 I'm Daniel Obara, I'm a Full Stack developer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.

-- 🔭 I’m currently working on JavaScript and Ruby apps/systems
+- 🔭 I’m currently working on JavaScript apps/systems
-- 🌱 I’m currently learning IA,DevOps and of course JS improvments
+- 🌱 I’m currently learning NestJS,IA,DevOps and of course JS improvements
 - 💬 Ask me about: tech, karate, anime and a little bit about investments.
 -  ⚡ Technologies: React, Node, Adonis, React-Native